unkn0wnh4ckr/boOoter/README.md

 # boOoter
-A spooky booter for halloween this python script contains a variety of dos attacks and some information gathering RUN AS ROOT
+A spooky booter for halloween this python script contains a variety of dos attacks and some information gathering

+(RUN AS ROOT AND CLONE IN THE /root/ FOLDER)

 ![](boOoter.png)